Capabilities snapshot

 Today

-Queue a natural language goal — "Write a daily check-in with priorities and blockers" — and Vera structures a note, writes it, and records the artifact.
+Queue a natural language goal — "Write a daily check-in with priorities and blockers" — and Vera structures a governed write request.
+VoxeraOS executes it, records the artifact.
 No free-form improvisation.

-Vera can plan a multi-step mission from a high-level goal, break it into steps, and route each step through the approval gate before executing.
+Vera can plan a multi-step mission from a high-level goal, break it into steps, and hand each step to VoxeraOS — which evaluates policy, gates on approval if needed, and executes.

 When a provider fails, Vera classifies why — TIMEOUT, AUTH, RATE_LIMIT, MALFORMED, NETWORK — and surfaces the reason in voxera queue health and voxera doctor.

-On request, Vera packages queue state, job artifacts, and system snapshot into a structured handoff folder — ready for review or escalation.
+On request, Vera assembles queue state, job artifacts, and system snapshot into a structured handoff package — ready for operator review or escalation.

 Respond to "Hey Voxera" and handle voice-first commands through the same approval-gated queue.
-STT/TTS integration planned for v0.3.
+A future direction — details will evolve.

 Structured planning previews with explicit operator confirmation pathways — see exactly what Vera intends to do before any step runs.